 How To Be A Better Parents [3 Unusual Tips]

 Joking with your children not only relieves stress but it also creates a great bond.
 It might be a simple knock-knock joke your kids will love, an ongoing funny situation with your youngster, or a series of funny one liners with you teen.
 Either way, being a clown prince of comedy is a winning formula.
 It helps kids be creative, be social, and deal with hard times.
 My son loves improv and doing funny impersonations.
 It always lightens the mood and gives him a break from reality.
 Also, don’t forget that being funny also includes laughing at yourself.
 Which leads me to the next better parenting tip…

 TWO – CHILL OUT

 Hey Polly Perfect and Thomas Taskmaster… Lighten up!
-Stop taking everything so seriously.
+Here’s how to be a better parent without yelling.
+Stop taking everything so seriously!
 Yes, there is a time and place for discipline and work but there is also a time for not really caring.
 Every problem and tough situation does not always mean the end of the world.
 Some battles are just not worth the fight and some issues are just not that important in the grand scheme of childhood.
 Relax just a bit and your child will relax as well.
 Part of being a better parent is knowing when to take it easy will teach your children balance and it will also teach them to not sweat the small stuff in life.

 THREE – BE OK WITH A LITTLE SASS